phairiceismyotp/AO3_Notifications/README.md

 4. Save the userscript (Ctrl + S).
 5. Open AO3.
 6. Click the AO3 Notifications bell.
-7. Open `Settings`.
-8. Paste the Google Apps Script deployment ID.
+7. Paste the Google Apps Script deployment ID.
-9. Set `Number of Notifications` to the number of cards you want displayed.
+8. Set `Number of Notifications` to the number of cards you want displayed.
-10. Save.
+9. Save.

 ## Configuration